pingcap/docs-appdev/en/for-hibernate-orm.md

 ./gradlew run
 ```

-At the end of the output, you should see:
+At the end of the output, you are expected see:

 ```
 User name: Jack